mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 > ### CardTypes
 >
-> File containing every card type of any type of card, defined by the [Card Types](/data-models/card-types/) Abstract Data Model.
+> File containing every card type of any type of card, defined by the [Card Types](/data-models/card-types/) Data Model.
 >
 > <DownloadNativeSelect fileName='CardTypes'/>